15 Information Technology Vocabulary Words Every English Student Should Know

 Some websites and applications need you to log in before you can enter and use them.
 To log in refers to the process where you enter certain information before you’re allowed to access a website or application.

-Sample sentence: I’ve forgotten my password so I can’t log in to Gmail anymore.
+I’ve forgotten my password so I can’t log in to Gmail anymore.

-The opposite of log in is log out which is what you should do to exit a site or application.
+The opposite of “log in” is “log out,” which is what you should do to exit a site or application.

 Sometimes the terms sign in and sign out are also used.